Having Your Baby

 Why choose one of our Family Birth Centers?

 We appreciate you considering a Legacy Health location for this important event.
-What are the important factors to consider while researching your birth location?
 We offer the best of both worlds –– a comfortable, supportive place to give birth and advanced medical technology, if ever necessary.
 We’re here to work with you and offer you choices in your pregnancy care and delivery.

 - Our comfortable, home-like birthing suites provide a supporting, private environment for labor, delivery and recovery